Tim Anderson Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.43 team ERA that ranks 20th across all league pitching staffs.
+- The Tigers' 4.48 team ERA ranks 22nd among all MLB pitching staffs.

-- Tigers pitchers combine to rank 23rd in baseball in home runs allowed (65 total, 1.3 per game).
+- Tigers pitchers combine to rank 20th in baseball in home runs surrendered (68 total, 1.3 per game).

+- Olson will start for the Tigers, his first of the season.

+- The righty will make his MLB debut.
+He's 23 years old.

 © 2023 Data Skrive.
 All rights reserved.